datactivist/datactivist-website/hugo/content/english/a-propos/l_equipe.md

 date: 2018-09-17T14:35:39.000+00:00
 weight: "300"
 items:
-- name: Diane Thierry
-  image: "/uploads/site_diane02.png"
-  text: 'After a degree in Economics-Management at the University of Nantes and passionate
-    by econometrics which links economics and mathematics, she embarked on a master''s degree in data analysis at the same university.
-She joined Datactivist as part of an end-of-studies internship in March 2021 and gradually discovers the importance and challenges of open data. '
-  email: diane@datactivist.coop
-  Nous croyons au savoir ouvert: ''
-  'We believe in open knowledge ': ''
 - name: Samuel Goëta
   image: "/images/samuel_hex.png"
   text: is a researcher in social science.
 His PhD dissertation looks at the hidden